+'''

-If not unlimited, change the ulimit setting to unlimited, for this session. coredump is optional.
+If not unlimited, change the ulimit setting to

+unlimited, for this session. coredump is optional.

 ulimit -m unlimited

 ulimit -n unlimited

+ulimit -d unlimited

 ulimit -f unlimited

-ulimit -f unlimited

 ulimit -s unlimited

+ulimit -t unlimited

 '''

 Edit the /etc/security/limits file, to make these limits stay unlimited for root through reboot or the start of the MySQL server may fail.